blukii/Developers/blukiiHub/configuration_en.md

 - 2 = Info
 - 3 = Debug

+Attention: Please use Loglevel = 3 only for a short period of time.
+Ohterwise there is the risk of the memory card filling up what leads to the system not working any more.

 #### Section blukiiServer
 In this section are the parameters for the blukiiHub server.
 ```